 There isn't a lick of the description above that doesn't apply to Niblet from Pound Puppies (2010).
 He is easily the biggest, kindest, and least intelligent of the team.

 Newfoundlands makes this Truth in Television — the original Nana from Peter Pan was a Newfoundland.
 They are incredibly gentle, especially with children, and make excellent babysitters.
-Despite their dopey, laid-back personalities they are also quite clever, and can be trained as lifeguard rescue dogs.
+Despite their dopey, laid-back personalities they are also quite clever.
+Their sheer size makes them powerful and excellent swimmers.
+Newfies can be— and quite often are— trained as lifeguard rescue dogs.

 The Leonberger, which is what a Newfoundland would look like if you dressed it up and taught it to act like a German Shepard.
 Also like the Newfs, 'bergers are exceptionally bright and well-behaved, as they were bred as farm dogs.
 Thus, they had to be good draft animals, watch-dogs, family pets... or all three.